sid-agrawal/CellulOS-Docs/docs/source/development/virtual_machine_monitor.md

 - define `ZF_LOG_LEVEL` in CMakeLists.txt to get the sel4 util logs showing
 - attempted to enable dynamic morecore. for some reason, it’s being called before the initial static mem for morecore is even initialized
-    - happens somewhere in `sel4utils_bootstrap_vspace_with_bootinfo_leaky`, specifically a call to the vspace function for allocating new pages
+    - happens somewhere in `sel4utils_bootstrap_VSpace_with_bootinfo_leaky`, specifically a call to the VSpace function for allocating new pages